Opus Clip vs managed clipping, the 29x CPQV gap

 The $99 sticker price is the wrong unit-economic frame

 Opus Clip's pricing page (opusclip.com/pricing) is honest about what the tool costs.
 Free tier at $0 with watermarks and a 60-minute monthly upload cap.
 Pro at $29 per month for 3,600 annual upload minutes and 50 captioned exports.
 Business at $99 per month for 10,000 annual upload minutes and unlimited exports.
-Those numbers are stable, well-marketed, and at the surface they look cheap next to a $1,500 per month managed clipping retainer.
+Those numbers are stable, well-marketed, and at the surface they look low-cost next to a $1,500 per month managed clipping retainer.
 The 15x sticker-price gap reads like an obvious DIY win.

 The sticker-price gap is the wrong frame because it ignores operator hours.
 The FORKOFF Clipping Ledger 2026 (n=3,085 clips across the managed-lane cohort) measured 6 hours per source-hour of operator time on the DIY-tool lane, mostly spent on hook iteration (Opus AI titles are generic and read low-effort on Shorts), platform-native variant cuts (1080x1920 + 1080x1080 + 1080x1920 short-form + 16x9 long-form), QA on auto-reframe drift, and the manual attribution layer that the tool does not ship.
 At $50 per hour of operator time, that is $300 of cost per source-hour added on top of the $99 subscription.